 With the Really Simple Systems CRM you can have the added advantage of controlling your user security with the User Permission Levels feature.

 Users can be either your people who can log into the CRM system, or “holding places” for Accounts that are currently not being dealt with by a specific person e.g. Marketing.
 You can have as many Users as you like but to access the CRM a user must be “Live”.
-See Create a New User for more information.
+See Add a New User for more information.

 Price Plan Options